 Exits the setup program.
 After installing Slackware Linux and exiting the setup program, you can issue the shutdown -r now command to reboot your new Slackware system.

 Slackware includes hundreds of software packages and reviewing them one by one is painful but will afford eliminating unused packages.
-A quick alternative is to install everything (#6.5 Gb in V13.37) but this will let a bit of garbage on your disk.
+A quick alternative is to install everything (#8.0 Gb in V14.2) but this will let a bit of unused software on your disk.

 Of course, reviewing packages is also educational and anyway you need to do it on all distributions if you really want a clean install.
 The difference with a graphical-package-based distribution is that you will be able to do post installation maintenance work less comfortably.